Oneledger/protocol/node/doc/dataModel.md

 SwapInstruction -- synchronize two (N?) transactions on different chains

-	- List of ExternalSend
+	- List of Send/ExternalSend
 	- Sequence
 	-----------------------

 	- Fee
 	- Gas

-Send -- a transaction on our chain
+Send -- a transaction on our chain (we don't need this anymore...)

 	- Set of Inputs
 	- Set of Outputs